luiswirth/bsc-thesis/src/matter/ddf.typ

 }
 ```

-Simplicial cochains preserve the structure of the de Rham complex at a discrete
+Simplicial cochains preserve the cohomology of the de Rham complex at a discrete
-level and therefore retain the key topological and geometrical properties from
+level and therefore retain the key topological properties @douglas:feec-article.
-differential topology/geometry @douglas:feec-article.

-Cochains can be seen as the coefficients or DOFs of our FE spaces.

 === Discretization: Cochain-Projection via Integration